danielkagemann/house-compare/README.md

 ## dependencies used

-- nextjs for client and server
+- nextjs for client ~~and server~~
 - tailwind css
-- cheerio (server api parses the HTML here)
+- ~~cheerio (server api parses the HTML here)~~ replaced with DOM parsing to be deployable on GH pages
 - lucide-react for nice symbols

 ## possible improvements

+- store data in indexdb (fallbacks to localstorage)
+- add search
+- add manual in a nice way
+- rewrite cheerio to client based parsing
 - more sorting possibilities
 - ~~add map link on location~~
 - ~~highlight features only one house has~~